BetonQuest/BetonQuest/docs/API/Writing-Implementations.md

 The separation is as follows:

-- **QuestTypeRegistries**, which provide instruction-based object creation:
+- **QuestTypeRegistries**, which provide the instruction-based core features object creation:
   - `Condition`
   - `Event`
   - `Objective`